-- loaves of whole-wheat bread, bagels and French bread
+- loaves of whole-wheat bread, bagels, and French bread

-Vegetables & Fruits: Canned, Frozen or Fresh?
+Vegetables & Fruits: Canned, Frozen, or Fresh?

-Focus on consuming more vegetables and fruits, whether they’re fresh, frozen or canned.
+Focus on consuming more vegetables and fruits, whether they’re fresh, frozen, or canned.
 Research published in 2007 in the Journal of the Science of Food and Agriculture showed that canned and frozen products often contain as many or more nutrients than fresh produce from the grocery store.

 Studies by the University of Massachusetts show that recipes prepared with canned ingredients are as nutritious as recipes using fresh or frozen ones.

-Canned fish contain more calcium than the same amount of freshly cooked fish.
+Canned fish contains more calcium than the same amount of freshly cooked fish.
 However, the amount of fiber in canned vegetables and fruits is often less than the amount in fresh or frozen foods.

-If you buy fresh vegetables and fruits, plan on using them within a week, because they lose nutrients during storage and cooking.
+If you buy fresh vegetables and fruits, plan on using them within a week because they lose nutrients during storage and cooking.
 According to FDA’s Center for Food Safety and Nutrition, fresh fruits and vegetables could lose almost half of their vitamins within a few days if not chilled or preserved properly.
-Exact losses vary for specific nutrients, foods and conditions.
+Exact losses vary for specific nutrients, foods, and conditions.